vlejd/macko_spmv/media/README.md

 We hope this library will help to spark more interest in the field of neural network pruning and find uses outside it as well.
 Debate whether quantization is better than pruning is beyond the scope of this work, but we hope we will help to bridge the gap.

 For even more technical information see our paper (TODO coming soon).
+Here, we will go through the main ideas and results in an in-depth but more relaxed manner.

+First we will go through some background, then see the format and algorithm design, analyze why it is good, and then see some results.
+Headsup, this writing will still assume some very specific, and potentially obscure GPU knowledge.
+Feel free to raise an issue in our github.

 ## Background, CSR baseline